ISSEME Professional Behavior Policy

 Microaggressions need not be intentional.
 They are seemingly casual behavioral acts that denigrate members of traditionally marginalized groups.
 They may seem minor to the one who commits them, but the target may be on the receiving end of a constant barrage.
 In a professional space, microaggressions undermine mutual respect and equitable exchange of ideas.

 The Society asks that attendees at its events observe the principles of consent and respect when using social media.
 Express permission to post or tweet conference speakers’ work, images, and audio or video recordings must be secured in advance through session organizers or presiders (copyright law may well require this).
 Speakers reserve all rights to their work and related materials.
 The hashtag(s) used at the Society’s events are a representation of both the academy and members using them; as such, the virtual medium is an extension of the professional space.
 Due to its immediacy and brevity, live-tweeting or blogging must strive for accuracy and avoid misrepresentation, misappropriation, and misunderstanding.
 Members participating in online conversations or public forums pertinent to annual meetings should practice respect and collegiality.
 The Society considers doxxing, outing, and online harassment or stalking antithetical to its core values.

 The Society will not take breaches of professional or ethical behaviour lightly.
 Any violations of these policies should be reported to the Executive Director, who will speak to the parties involved and take action appropriate to the particular context, in consultation with any members of the Advisory Board delegated for this task* and in accordance with our status as a membership organization and the policies of the host institution.

-* In addition to the Executive Director, the Advocates will consist of two elected Advisory Board members.
-The names of the Advocates will be made known in advance and advertised at the Society’s events.
+* In addition to the Executive Director, the Advocates will consist of the society’s Climate Committee.